 Europe being the epitome of the diverse ancient background has twenty-four official languages, with Russian being the first, German second and French third.
-The classical list doesn’t stop here as the state also has more than 60 regional and minority languages.
+Europe also has more than 60 regional and minority languages.

 This undeniably powerful language, German, is challenging to learn but offers many benefits that other languages don’t.
 Some recent reports claim that German unravels potentials for the fourth-largest economy globally and has over 130 million speakers worldwide.